radiomicsgroup/dMRIMC/README.md

 * `D0ex`: from 0.8 μm<sup>2</sup>/ms to 3.0 μm<sup>2</sup>/ms
 * `kappa`: from 0 μm/s to 40 μm/s

-## Selecting signal subsets and tissue parameter configurations
+# Selecting signal subsets and tissue parameter configurations
 Below you will find a practical example that will illustrate how to use these synthetic signals to fit _Histo-μSim_ on your data.

-Briefly, script [get_closest_scheme.py](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/get_closest_scheme.py) will find subset of synthetic measurements that most closely match the acquisition scheme (b, δ, Δ) that you used to acquire your data.
+To summarise, script [get_closest_scheme.py](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/get_closest_scheme.py) will find subset of synthetic measurements that most closely match the acquisition scheme (b, δ, Δ) that you used to acquire your data.
 Additionally, it will also normalize the dMRI measurements you provided in the input NIFTI file so that the signal at b = 0 is 1 (our synthetic signals are bound within 0 and 1).

 Once the subset of synthetic measurements is found and your dMRI scan has been normalised, you will have to choose which tissue parameters to fit using the [select_parameter_configuration.py](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/select_parameter_configuration.py).
 The available parameters are the following (for details regarding their calculation page 20 of our paper):